 Inland flooding is the biggest hazard of landfalling TCs.
 Accurate precipitation forecast is therefore very important.
-Fig. 13 compares the total accumulated precipitation during the 12-hour forecast period from the three experiments against high-resolution Automatic Weather Station rainfall observations (Fig. 13a).
-It is clear that CNTL (Fig. 13b) significantly underestimates the accumulated precipitation over land (where rainfall observations are available), along the path of the inner-core region.
-The observed precipitation shows a maximum near 27.5° N, close to WZRD radar (indicated by the black arrow in Fig. 13a), and a band of strong precipitation along the border of Zhejiang and Fujian Provinces (c.f., Fig. 1).
-Compared with CNTL (Fig. 13b), the two radar-assimilating experiments show clear improvements in 12hour precipitation forecast.
+Figure 13 compares the total accumulated precipitation during the 12-hour forecast period from the four experiments against high-resolution Automatic Weather Station rainfall observations (Figure 13(a)).
+It is clear that both CNTL (Figure 13(b)) and CNTL00 (Figure 13(c)) significantly underestimate the accumulated precipitation over land (where rainfall observations are available), along the path of the inner-core region.
+The observed precipitation shows a maximum near 27.5°N, close to WZRD radar (indicated by the black arrow in Figure 13(a)), and a band of strong precipitation along the border of Zhejiang and Fujian Provinces (cf. Figure 1).
+Compared with CNTL and CNTL00, the two radar-assimilating experiments show clear improvements in 12-hour precipitation forecast.
 The strong rainband north of the provincial border with a maximum reflectivity near WZRD is well captured, although the precipitation maximum south of the border is still underestimated in both experiments.
-Assimilating $V{GBVTD}$ data in ExpGV enhances the precipitation left of the storm track in northern Fujian (Fig. 13d) more than that in ExpVr (Fig. 13c).
+Assimilating $V{\text{GBVTD}}$ data in ExpGV enhances the precipitation left of the storm track in northern Fujian (Figure 13(e)) more than that in ExpVr (Figure 13(d)).
 For lighter precipitation, the general pattern is similar to the available observations in all experiments.

-For quantitative evaluation, equitable threat scores [ETS, also called Gilbert Skill Score, Schaefer (1990)] and biases of the 12-hour accumulated precipitation forecasts are plotted in Fig. 14 as a function of precipitation thresholds for all three experiments.
-It is immediately clear that the radar-assimilating experiments obtain higher ETS scores than CNTL.
+For quantitative evaluation, equitable threat scores (ETS, also called Gilbert skill score; Schaefer, 1990) and biases of the 12-hour accumulated precipitation forecasts are plotted in Figure 14 as a function of precipitation thresholds for all four experiments.
+It is immediately clear that the radar-assimilating experiments obtain higher ETS scores than CNTL and CNTL00.
 Among them, ExpGV has the highest ETS scores for almost all thresholds; it also has the least precipitation bias, with the bias being close to one for thresholds between 0 and 200 mm.
-CNTL over-predicts the weak precipitation and under-predicts heavy precipitation, consistent with a weaker predicted typhoon.
-Its ETS scores drop quickly above the 50 mm threshold.
-ExpVr under-predicts the precipitation for all except the smallest thresholds (< 20 mm).
-These quantitative scores again indicate that assimilating $V{GBVTD}$ data is most effective while assimilating $V_r$ data directly is also helpful, though to a lesser extent.
+The two control experiments without radar data assimilation overpredict the weak precipitation and under-predict heavy precipitation, consistent with a weaker predicted typhoon.
+Their ETS scores drop quickly above the 50 mm threshold.
+CNTL00 shows somewhat higher ETSs than CNTL.
+ExpVr under-predicts the precipitation for all except the smallest thresholds (<20 mm).
+These quantitative scores again indicate that assimilating $V{\text{GBVTD}}$ data is most effective, while assimilating $V_r$ data directly is also helpful, though to a lesser extent.